Nordsjælland Region

 from "Folkedragter i Danmark" by Ellen Andersen, 1952

-According to the text, the costume above has a silver-embroidered bonnet, a blue scarf, a red bodice with blue silk edges, a green sweater (nattrøje), a red skirt and an apron of red-white-and-blue patterned linen.
+According to the text of Andersen's book, the costume above has a silver-embroidered bonnet, a blue scarf, a red bodice with blue silk edges, a green sweater (nattrøje), a red skirt and an apron of red-white-and-blue patterned linen.
 Note how similar this apron, above, is to the apron pictured several images below and credited to Folkedragt.dk

 Nordsjælland City Costume 1850-1880